Rapture TV: 2005 relaunch

 Ahead of its return to the air, Rapture TV bought programming to fill its new line-up.
 The channel relaunched on Sky Digital broadcasting from Eutelsat 28A on 14 November 2005, after some time awaiting an EPG number from Sky – a period of time which was deemed excessive enough to warrant a complaint to OFCOM by the channel.
 At the same time it was awarded a five-year contract with Arqiva for satellite uplink.

-The re-launched Rapture TV showed clubbing and extreme sports, programming that the channel is well known for, as well as new programmes from genres such as comedy and drama.
+The re-launched Rapture TV showed clubbing and extreme sports, programming that the channel is well known for, as well as new programmes from genres such as comedy and drama, such as the BBC Scotland series Tinsel Town.
 In addition, programmes focusing on computer games and technology, including Cybernet (previously seen on ITV) and G@mers, an in-house production were added to the lineup.
 The channel also broadcast feature films.
 Dance music content, which made up much of the channels output on previous editions, was retained, with the addition of Underground, a hardcore dance show presented by Jon Doe of CLSM.

 The channel launched a broadband simulcast in March 2006, and claims to be the first UK based entertainment channel to launch such a service.

+In July 2006, the channel started airing titles from ADV Films UK's catalogue (marking its return to linear TV in the UK, a year after finishing its run of Excel Saga on Sci-Fi), beginning with Mezzo DSA.

 In September 2006, Rapture lodged a complaint with OFCOM against BSkyB, claiming "BSkyB is charging excessively high fees for the supply of a EPG service on the UK's only DSat platform".
 This was furthered on 23 February 2007 with Rapture submitting further evidence to OFCOM in regard to what they felt was "Bullying" on the part of BSkyB.

 The complaint was furthered just under a week before Virgin Media removed BSkyB's Basic channels from their service after an unsuccessful round of negotiations in regard to the worth of the channels.
 Ofcom rejected this complaint.